wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hbase-geo-replication.md

 **To find the domain suffixes of the two HBase clusters**

-1. RDP into **Contoso-HBase-EU**.
+1. RDP into **Contoso-HBase-CN**.
 For instructions, see [Manage Hadoop clusters in HDInsight by using the Azure Classic Management Portal][hdinsight-manage-portal].
 It is actually headnode0 of the cluster.
 2. Open a Windows PowerShell console, or a command prompt.
 3. Run **ipconfig**, and write down **Connection-specific DNS suffix**.
 4. Please don't close the RDP session.
 You will need it later to test domain name resolution.
-5. Repeat the same steps to find out the **Connection-specific DNS suffix** of **Contoso-HBase-US**.
+5. Repeat the same steps to find out the **Connection-specific DNS suffix** of **Contoso-HBase-CE**.

 **To configure DNS forwarders**